dorkodu/hindsight/README.md

 >
 > Hindsight is a PHP app.
 It is actually a PHAR binary.<br>So you have to use **PHP CLI** to run Hindsight.

+Download the 'hindsight' file in the root repository folder.<br>Copy 'hindsight' binary to your website project folder.

 Run Hindsight in that folder from terminal.

 ```bash